-For a bit of fun we have designed a metro-style map highlighting the majority of museums in Amsterdam.
+For fun we have designed a metro-style map highlighting the majority of museums and attractions in Amsterdam.

 With a sprinkle of inspiration from some of the world’s iconic metro maps, this unique map gives you a visual perspective of the city’s museums loosely based on their geographical location.
-Please note that these are not real metro lines although we have added a couple of stations.
-Our 3 fictional lines include the following:
+Please note that these are not real metro lines and the map is not exactly to scale!

 The green Canal line follows the inner horseshoe ring of the city’s 17th century canal belt.
-It runs from Het Schip (Amsterdam School of architecture) in the north-west to the Press Museum in the north-east.
-We decided the appropriate interchange station for the Canal and Central lines should be Stadsarchief, the city archives.
+It runs from Street Art at NDSM wharf in the north-west to Museum Noord in the north-east.
+We decided the appropriate interchange station for the Canal, Central and Olympic lines should be Stadsarchief, the city archives.

-The pink Rembrandt line, named of course after Dutch artist Rembrandt van Rijn, which runs from Multatuli museum through Amsterdam Central and heads in a south-east direction via the Rembrandt house (interchange station) and along Plantage before terminating at the Vrolik Museum in Amsterdam Zuid-Oost.
+The yellow Rembrandt line, named of course after Dutch artist Rembrandt van Rijn, which runs from Multatuli museum through Amsterdam Central and heads in a south-east direction via the Rembrandt House (interchange station) and along Plantage before terminating at the Vrolik Museum in Amsterdam Zuid-Oost.

-Amsterdam has a rich and varied collection of museums – with a total of 71 stops on the map, you can imagine it took us a bit of time to formulate the design concept.
+Amsterdam has a rich and varied collection of museums and attractions – with a total of 81 stops on the map.
 Anyway, we hope you find it a fun and useful visual overview!